 To get a great result, you need a great-looking tummy tuck scar.
-Choosing a qualified tummy tuck surgeon like Doctor Bernard is the first step.
-The best tummy tuck plastic surgeons and cosmetic surgeons plan scar placement so that the scar will be hidden by your preferred style of underwear and/or swimwear.
+Choosing a qualified surgeon like Doctor Bernard is the first step.
+They plan scar placement so that the scar will be hidden by your preferred style of underwear and/or swimwear.
 The type of sutures, stitching and wound dressings also play a role in how tummy tuck scars look.

 Doctor Bernard’s patients are encouraged to speak up about scar placement.
 You will have a chance to see where the incision will go before surgery.
 Many patients even bring their preferred style of swimsuit or undergarments on surgery day to ensure the scar is well placed.

 Tummy tuck scars fade over time.
 The scar will start out dark red, brown or even purple, depending on your skin tone.
 Over time, it will fade to pink or brown.
 Well-healed, mature scars lose pigment.
 Ideally, the scar will turn out slightly lighter than your natural skin tone.
 Tummy tuck scar fading can take about 1 to 2 years.
 Every patient is different.